How To Ask For A Promotion: Our Guide

 Failing to write a professional resignation letter may burn bridges with the company you’ve worked so hard for and tarnish your connections within that company, which may impact future references.

-Read on for our expert advice on how to write a formal letter of resignation.
+Read on for our expert advice on how to write a formal letter of resignation from the position you have.

 You should have been made aware of your notice period on starting out in your organisation – so check your employment contract for this information.